STDs and Relationships

 I have experienced both positive and negative reactions.

 Most of my closest friends were loving, understanding, supportive, and provided a shoulder for me to cry on, bang my head on, or bury my face in.
 A couple others (a very very few number of others) were vindictive and spoke poorly of me while I wasn’t around.

 Albeit, the malicious reactions I’ve received have been quite few and far between, I cannot write this without telling you how heavily it weighs on my heart there were any thoughtless reactions to begin with – especially, among people I once held in high regard – my friends.
 (Another reason why eradicating the stigma and The STD Project is so important – YEY!)

 ‘Lots of people want to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down.’ ~ Oprah Winfrey

 Simply, they do not understand.

-Herein lies the first of my messages to you – you who may have an STD, may not be sure if you have an STD, may know someone with an STD, etc. More often than not, a friend’s pernicious response is a result of fear, insecurity, or ignorance.
+Herein lies the first of my messages to you – you who may have an STD, may not be sure if you have an STD, may know someone with an STD, etc. More often than not, a friend’s pernicious response to STDs and those who have them is a result of fear, insecurity, or ignorance.

 This means there are a large number of people who don’t understand how near an STD is to them or how having one can truly feel.
 We, as an STD-laden kinda people, must embrace those misunderstandings and take them as just that, misunderstandings.